On the Death of an Old Lover

 unexpected; I'd found myself waiting, more days than not these past several months, for his

 name to show up in the obituaries.
 I don't know why.
 I hadn't given him more than

 a passing thought in years.
-Then, last Christmas, I caught a glimpse of him across a
+Then, around last Christmastime, I caught a glimpse of him

-which meant illness, mitigated most likely by pain-relieving drugs (hence
+decline, mitigated quite possibly by pain-relieving drugs (hence

 Traveled extensively . . . followed by a list of countries, quite a few.
 That

 must have been how he spent his retirement years, traveling.
 Well, lucky him!

 No, I wasn't jealous really.
 Perhaps a little envious.
 Like the man who doesn't